 - Testing of service providers such as consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the facility must participate in testing pursuant to protocols for staff.

 - JSL is currently only permitting individuals who are up-to-date with their vaccines to volunteer.

 Notification of COVID-19 Positive Cases

 - All residents, guardians and healthcare proxies will be notified when there are any staff or resident cases of COVID-19 as required by the MDHHS order(s).
-This notification will be transmitted via Voice Friend text messaging or email and the information will also be placed on the jslmi.org website under the Response to COVID-19 banner and then proceed to the specific community impacted.
+This notification will be transmitted via Voice Friend text messaging or email and the information will also be placed on the jslmi.org website under the Response to COVID-19 banner under the specific community.